alfonsosemeraro/pyplutchik/README.md

-🔥 PyPlutchik 2.0 is on its way!
-New features include extraction of emotions from texts and check against a non-topical Lexicon.
-Stay tuned... 🔥
+🔥 PyPlutchik has been included in the [Matplotlib's third-party and user-contributed packages list](https://matplotlib.org/mpl-third-party/)! 🔥